recursion-computing/starcel-panda3d/README.md

 Run the program by running both ```python render_pipeline\samples\Starcel\server.py``` and ```python render_pipeline\samples\Starcel\client.py``` you can run as many clients as you want, but full replication of those clients and a full compiled release is currently a WIP.

 ### Notes
-Ursina would've been nice to use for the extra functions, improved readability, and new networking library, but I was unable to find a physically-based renderer that would consistently work with it.
+Ursina would've been nice to use for the extra functions, improved readability, and new networking library, but I was unable to find a physically-based renderer that would consistently work with it and imported objects.
 There is a bug I had to work around with the M_Relative that should be fixed in Panda3D 11.0. \
 The releases section will eventually include Starcel packaged with WinPython. \
 This repo is a fork of the RenderPipeline repo because the startup image and environment hdri cannot be changed at runtime.
 Otherwise you should be able to just copy the Starcel folder if you were planning on trying to build renderpipeline from scratch.
 I have included every existing usable sample I could find for Panda3D(1/1/2024) and renderpipeline. \